ShizukaDonaghue/luve/TESTING.md

 * **_As a Shopper, I can view the reviews posted by others so that I can see the feedback from others which may help my purchasing decision._**

-    Users can view the reviews posted by others in the Product Details page.
+    Users can view the reviews posted by others on the Product Details page.

     <img src="docs/images/testing/product-review-not-logged-in.png" width=700>